RakhithJK/dbeaver-dbeaver-wiki/How-to-Reassign-License.md

 ![](images/license/lic-details.png)

-Also, you can find the license owner s email, name and company.
-To reassign the license, you need to press the **CHANGE OWNER DATA** button.
+Also, there is the license owner field that contains license owner's details.
+To reassign the license, you need to press the **CHANGE OWNER DATA** button near this field.

 A pop-up opens, and you can enter new license owner data: email, first and last name, company.
 After filling the form, you need to press the **SAVE** button and the license owner will be changed.
+The license key will be changed too.

 ![](images/license/form.png)

 The license will remain in your personal account.
 Also, new license owner will be able to find the license in the personal account.
-If new license owner didn`t have an account on our website, the account would be created.
+If new license owner didn't have an account on our website, the account would be created.
 New user will receive a welcome email with a link to set up a password.

 ![](images/license/lic-tab-newpng.png)